Chuddington/COMP329AssignmentOne/README.md

 2015 Robotics Assignment - Basics of Environment Mapping and Exploration

 ## Obtaining the Project from the University Computers
-Variables will be denoted with square brackets '<Variable>'
+Variables will be denoted with hyphens '-Variable-'

-1. Open command prompt; cd /D <WhereYouWantTheFolderToDownloadTo>
+1. Open command prompt; cd /D -WhereYouWantTheFolderToDownloadTo-

 2. If you haven't already, initialise your settings on the uni computer

-    * git config --global user.name "<YourUserName>"
+    * git config --global user.name "-YourUserName-"

-    * git config --global user.email "<YourEmailAddress>"
+    * git config --global user.email "-YourEmailAddress-"

 3. git clone https://github.com/Chuddington/COMP329AssignmentOne